justincbagley/Teams-Attendance/README.md

 # Usage

+`teams_attendance.sh` is easy to use.
 Simply feed the script a list of student names, as follows (from help text, accessed using the `-h` option flag as shown _below_):

 ```bash
 $ ./teams_attendance.sh -h